ankiit29/Medical_Pharmacy/README.md

 The Prescription Management System is a web-based application that allows patients to upload and manage their prescriptions, and pharmacies to receive and fulfill these prescriptions.
 This repository contains the source code for the application.

 ### This project is live on:-https://medicalpharmacy.vercel.app
+You can login in both as a customer and a pharmacist using the credentials:- username=abc@gmail.com password=abc123 and other fields are not mandatory

 ## Features